 CPPE Pharmacy technician impact groups are a series of small group sessions for pharmacy technicians who would like to develop their skills and confidence further.
 They are designed to complement CPPE’s Pharmacy technician enhancing your professional practice e-course.

-The fully-funded series of CPPE Pharmacy technician impact groups are open to any pharmacy technician delivering or supporting the delivery of NHS services in England in any sector of practice.
+The fully funded series of CPPE Pharmacy technician impact groups are open to any pharmacy technician delivering or supporting the delivery of NHS services in England in any area of practice.
 Employer’s support is essential for attendance at the learning sets and for workplace development.

 Aim